awhitmana0/PARDemoA0/README.md

 }
 ```

+**Default Values**: The following parameters are automatically set with sensible defaults but can be overridden in your configuration:

+- `state`: Randomly generated for security (recommended)
+- `response_type`: `"code"` (OAuth authorization code flow)
+- `scope`: `"openid profile email"` (basic OpenID Connect scopes)

-**Note**: The `state` parameter is automatically generated for security purposes.
-You can optionally include it in your configuration file if you need a specific state value, otherwise a random one will be generated for each request.
+You can optionally include any of these parameters in your configuration file to override the defaults.

 ## 🏗️ Architecture